HeiningaVE/HeiningaVE.github.io/CV.md

 ## Academic activities

 * Co-founder the Open Science Community Groningen
-* Coordinator of a national crowdsourcing project
+* Coordinator of a national crowdsourcing project "Every Child Is Different"
-* Organizer of interdiscplinary events
+* Organizer of interdiscplinary events with a focus on Deficits, Distress, and Disorders
+* Organizer of "Weekend van de Wetenschap" Groningen, "Weekend van de Wetenschap" is a popular, large-scale national event that is intended to introduce people to science and attract a large audience.

 T=Teaching; S=Organized Symposium; P=Poster; and O=Oral presentation.
 International conferences only.